porismltd/open-standards/docs/techniques.md

 * Global longitude and latitude, as defined by the [WGS84](http://en.wikipedia.org/wiki/WGS84) geodetic datum.

 * Longitude and latitude, as defined by the [ETRS89](https://en.wikipedia.org/wiki/European_Terrestrial_Reference_System_1989) geodetic datum.
-This standard ensures points within Europe don’t move with respect to one another as the EurAsian tectonic plate moves.
+This standard ensures points within Europe don't move with respect to one another as the EurAsian tectonic plate moves.
 The difference between WGS84 and ETRS89 is only significant for points that need definition within a few centimeters of accuracy over a few years.

 * Easting and northing, as defined in the Ordnance Survey National Grid system based upon the [OSGB36](http://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid) geodetic datum.
 This standard expresses points by their distances from the bottom left (south-west) corner of a rectangle bounding the UK.
 Note that where easting and northing values are derived from Ordnance Survey data they are not always licensed for general re-use.
 A benefit of using OS national grid co-ordinates as easting and northings is their pre-transformed values onto a plane base to support easy trigonometrical calculations such as distance between points.